besh27/fullstack-graphql/Notes/00-Introduction/02-graphql-server.md

 ---

-Run `npm run demo` to open the graphql playground at http://localhost:4000
+Run `npm run demo` to open the GraphQL playground at http://localhost:4000

 type in a simple query: